 Even more than Catholics like Jeb Bush and Rick Santorum, however, it’s been evangelicals who have been most reluctant to accept the science of global warming.
 Which is actually a bit of a puzzle, really, once you start to really parse the arguments they put forward in religious garb, because the grounding in Scripture or theology is nowhere to be found.

+Katharine Hayhoe is one person who was particularly puzzled by evangelical objections to climate change.
+In short, if there is any one individual best equipped to deal with the confusion surrounding faith in relationship to global warming, that person is Katharine Hayhoe.
 Study: Katharine Hayhoe is successfully convincing doubtful evangelicals about climate change.
 Approximately one-quarter of Americans identify as evangelical Christians, and that group also tends to be more resistant to the reality of human-caused global warming.

+As a new paper by Brian Webb and Doug Hayhoe notes: a 2008 study found that just 44% of evangelicals believed global warming to be caused mostly by human activities, compared to 64% of nonevangelicals (Smith and Leiserowitz, 2013) while, a 2011 survey found that only 27% of white evangelicals believed there to be a scientific consensus on climate change, compared to 40% of the American public (Public Religion Research Institute, 2011).
+These findings appear to stem from two primary factors.
 First, evangelicals tend to be socially and politically conservative, and climate change is among the many issues that have become politically polarized in America.
 David Attenborough sees 'signs of hope' for the environment.
 Sir David Attenborough has said he is more encouraged about the future health of Earth than he has been for some time after a “worldwide shift” in attitudes about concern for the natural world and the damage that humans are doing to the planet.
 The veteran wildlife broadcaster said there are “signs of hope” for the health of the planet and called the Paris climate change agreement a “big advance” in an interview at the Edinburgh TV festival despite President Donald Trump’s disengagement.

 “I spend a lot of time wringing my hands and saying how dreadful it is that this forest has been obliterated and that sea has been polluted and whatever,” Attenborough said.
 “But there are signs of hope.
 “I have the sense that worldwide, certainly in Europe, certainly in China – which we never thought before was concerned – and even perhaps if I may say so there are people in America – pace Mr Trump – who don’t accept that human beings can do no wrong.
 Major climate science denial group admits to using false temperature data.

 Nigel Lawson's claims on planet Earth cooling "simply not true", says Met Office @StottPeter on climate change #r4today.
 BBC defends Lord Lawson climate change interview.
 Image copyright Getty Images BBC Radio 4's Today programme has defended its decision to interview Lord Lawson in a segment on climate change.
 The former Conservative chancellor said average global temperatures had declined over the past decade.
 The Green Party said Lord Lawson had made "false claims" and prominent scientists including Professor Brian Cox criticised the interview.
 But the BBC insisted it had a duty to inform listeners about all sides of a debate.
 Lord Lawson, who was energy secretary in Margaret Thatcher's government before becoming chancellor, is a critic of government policies on renewable energy.

 Tremendous quantities of gases can be transported to the stratosphere inside the eruption columns that result from explosive volcanic eruptions.
 A new study by scientists from Harvard University and University of Maryland, College Park (UMD) examines how gases from a large explosive eruption will interact with the ozone layer in future climate circumstances.
 Image credit: NASA By Larry O’Hanlon.
 Climate change Al Gore gets inconvenient again Truth to Power.
 “Our Democracy Has Been Hacked” Al Gore On Climate Change #FakePresident An Inconvenient Sequel. *****Al Gore: 'The rich have subverted all reason' In the ballroom of a conference centre in Denver, Colorado, 972 people from 42 countries have come together to talk about climate change.
 It is March 2017, six weeks since Trump’s inauguration; eight weeks before Trump will announce to the world that he is withdrawing America from the Paris Climate Agreement.

 These are the early dark days of the new America and yet, in the conference centre, the crowd is upbeat.
 They’ve all paid out of their own pockets to travel to Denver.
 They have taken time off work.
 And they are here, in the presence of their master, Al Gore.
 It’s 10 years since the reason for this, the documentary An Inconvenient Truth, was released into cinemas.
 When the filmmakers approached him, he explains to the room, “I thought they were nuts.